exercism/python/concepts/complex-numbers/about.md

 So in designing Python, the Electrical Engineers won.

-To access the parts individually:
+To access the parts of a complex number individually:

 ```python
 >>> z2.real
 2.0